Beckwith-Wiedemann Syndrome Spectrum – Definition

 The chromosomal region on the short arm of chromosome 11 (15.5-11p15.4) harbors two functionally independent domains with their imprinting control region (H19/IGF2:IG DMR = IC1 and KCNQ1OT1:TSS DMR = IC2), whose gene expression is altered by impaired DNA methylation (hyper- and hypomethylation), paternal uniparental disomy and point mutations.
 Known changes are detectable in 80% of patients:

 For genetic diagnosis, the methylation pattern of IC2 and IC1 and the copy number variation (CNV) should first be determined, usually using methylation-sensitive multiplex ligation probe analysis (MS-MLPA).
 IC2 hypomethylation, IC1 hypermethylation, and uniparental paternal disomy (up (11)pat) are already diagnosed in this way.
-In the case of unremarkable findings in the MS-MLPA, a CDKN1C mutation, an undetectable mosaic, a rare balanced chromosomal rearrangement or a previously unknown cause of BWS (up to 20%) could be present.
+In the case of unremarkable findings in the MS-MLPA, a pathogenic variant in CDKN1C, an undetectable mosaic, a rare balanced chromosomal rearrangement or a previously unknown cause of BWS (up to 20%) could be present.

 Differential Diagnoses